ookatuk/Iart/README.md

 If you need to use a specific allocator instead of the global allocator, we recommend enabling the `for-nightly-allocator-api-support` feature.
-Note: This feature is currently a **TODO**.
-Both the functionality and implementation are unstable.
-To use it, you must manually uncomment the relevant lines in Cargo.toml.

 ## Want to Panic?